KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

    //...
 ```

-Type here should be immutable (Copy on Write) so it can at as template.
+Type here should be immutable (Copy on Write) so it can act as template.
 It should:
 - expose all settings from HttpClientOptions
 - some extra methods to define common headers or auth, base path etc.
 - methods that define the return type of actual call - they switch to next step